-- (1) All food areas to have adequate ventilation and lighting (visual). - (2) All working surfaces and equipment such as tongs, to be in a good state of repair and capable of being easily cleaned (stainless steel). - (3) Provision to be made for a wash hand basin or any other similar utensil for washing of hands. - (4) Provision to be made for a soap, disinfectant, nail brush, and disposable paper towelling at the aforementioned wash hand basin or utensil. - (5) Provision to be made for a sink or any other similar utensil, for washing of food and equipments. - (6) Suitable provision is to be made for a constant supply of hot and cold water. - (7) All waste water emanating from the property of food caterer is to be suitably disposed of, via an approved grease-trap and as per requirements of the Environmental Health Practitioner. - (8) Adequate measures to be taken to prevent contamination of food by flies, chemicals, rodents and other vermin, and bacteria. - (9) Suitable refrigeration facilities to be provided, with proper holding temperatures, namely foodstuffs to be stored at or below 5°Celsius or at or above 63°Celsius - (10) Raw and cooked foods to be kept separately during all stages of catering process. - (11) Refuse Control: an adequate number of bins with tight fitting lids to be supplied and bins to be regularly cleaned and stored in an approved refuse area with a stand-pipe and graded and drained to a gully connected to the sewer system. - (12) All staff to be provided with personal protective clothing namely footwear, overalls of a light colour and head covering that completely covers the hair of the head. - (13) All staff to maintain a good sense of hygiene, and be free of any open cuts and wounds. - (14) Proper quality control to be implemented, namely "first in first out" policy.
+- (1) All food areas to have adequate ventilation and lighting (visual). - (2) All working surfaces and equipment such as tongs, to be in a good state of repair and capable of being easily cleaned (stainless steel). - (3) Provision to be made for a wash hand basin or any other similar utensil for washing of hands. - (4) Provision to be made for a soap, disinfectant, nail brush, and disposable paper towelling at the afore-mentioned wash hand basin or utensil. - (5) Provision to be made for a sink or any other similar utensil, for washing of food and equipment. - (6) Suitable provision is to be made for a constant supply of hot and cold water. - (7) All waste water emanating from the property of food caterer is to be suitably disposed of, via an approved grease-trap and as per requirements of the Environmental Health Practitioner. - (8) Adequate measures to be taken to prevent contamination of food by flies, chemicals, rodents and other vermin, and bacteria. - (9) Suitable refrigeration facilities to be provided, with proper holding temperatures, namely foodstuffs to be stored at or below 5° Celsius or at or above 60° Celsius - (10) Raw and cooked foods to be kept separately during all stages of catering process. - (11) Refuse Control: an adequate number of bins with tight fitting lids to be supplied and bins to be regularly cleaned and stored in an approved refuse area with a stand-pipe and graded and drained to a gully connected to the sewer system. - (12) All staff to be provided with personal protective clothing namely footwear, overalls of a light colour and head covering that completely covers the hair of the head. - (13) All staff to maintain a good sense of hygiene, and be free of any open cuts and wounds. - (14) Proper quality control to be implemented, namely "first in first out" policy. - (15) A food caterer is subject to an events permit issued by the relevant authority.